What is the CROSSEU Decision Support System?

 The DSS user interface is designed to combine three major components:

-- A user selection menu for selecting region of interest, configuring variables such as hazard type and asset characteristics.
+- A user selection menu for configuring variables such as hazard type and asset characteristics.

-- Visualisation and communication functions, including downloads and autogenerated summary briefs.
+- Visualisation and communication functions, including downloads and autogenerated summary PDFs.

 Future development